 |Previous College:||Keene State College, '11|

-Annie Brown begins her second season as an assistant coach for the Wheaton College women’s lacrosse program in 2014.
+Annie Brown begins her third season as an assistant coach for the Wheaton College women’s lacrosse program in 2015.

 Brown joins the coaching staff after a standout four-year career at Keene State College located in Keene, N.H.
 Brown was named to the Little East Conference (LEC) All-Conference second team twice during her time as an Owl and currently holds the all-time career record for caused turnovers (88).
 Brown also played in 78 career games making 75 starts.
 In her four years at Keene State College, Brown only missed one game which occurred during her freshman season.